Lexo: Eliminating Stealthy Supply-Chain Attacks via LLM-Assisted Program Regeneration: Evaluation

 \heading{Software and hardware setup} All experiments were conducted on a server with 62GB of memory and 12 physical cores with an 2.20 GHz Intel Core(TM) i7-10710U CPU @ 1.10GHz CPU, running Ubuntu 24.04.1 LTS 6.8.0-41-generic.
 The setup uses Node.js v18.19.1 and CPython 3.12.3.

-\heading{Implementation details} The \sys prototype is developed in 1283 lines of Python code and 93 lines of JavaScript code. \sys uses the \ttt{dspy} library~\cite{khattab2023dspy}, a Python library that provides a high-level interface for interacting with LLMs using a constrained programming model that allows for the specification of prompts and LLM-assisted computations in a structured manner. \sys's two stages are implemented as two \ttt{dspy} \textit{Module}s: one for generating inputs and obtaining I/O pairs, and another for synthesizing the component from the I/O pairs.
+\heading{Implementation details} The \sys prototype core is developed in 1283 lines of Python code, and is complemented by three language-specific libraries for interfacing with Python, JavaScript, and Ruby components~(approximately 100 lines each). \sys uses the \ttt{dspy} library~\cite{khattab2023dspy}, a library that provides a high-level interface for interacting with LLMs using a constrained programming model. \sys's two stages are implemented as two \ttt{dspy} modules: one for generating inputs and obtaining input-output pairs, and another for synthesizing the component from the input-output pairs.